I-am-Manu-Singh/ColorCatalougueApp/README.md

 # Color App

-A simple yet dynamic Android app built with Jetpack Compose that allows users to generate, display, and refresh randomly colored cards.
-The app demonstrates the use of MVVM architecture, Hilt for dependency injection, and state management with Flow and ViewModel.
+A simple yet dynamic Android app built with Jetpack Compose & MVVM that allows users to add, display, sync Cards to Firebase as well as refresh & reset randomly colored cards.The app demonstrates the use of MVVM architecture, Hilt for dependency injection, and state management with Flow and ViewModel.
 ---

 ### Features :